Dhuvie/Dhuvie/README.md

 **Dhruv Narayan Bajaj / Full-Stack Engineer / Systems Programmer**

 I ship products end to end, then build the infrastructure underneath them.
 Next.js and TypeScript on the product side.
-Rust, C++, OpenGL, and PyTorch on the systems side.
+C++, OpenGL, and PyTorch on the systems side.
 Machine learning where it earns its keep.
 </div>
 </td>